 Epicel is a permanent skin replacement for full thickness burns greater than or equal to 30% of TBSA.
-Epicel is regulated by the CBER under medical device authorities, and is the only FDA-approved autologous epidermal product available for large total surface area burns.
-Epicel was designated as a HUD in 1998 and an HDE application for the product was submitted in 1999.
-HUDs are devices that are intended for diseases or conditions that affect fewer than 8,000 individuals annually in the United States.
-Under an HDE approval, a HUD cannot be sold for an amount that exceeds the cost of research and development, fabrication and distribution unless certain conditions are met.
-In the year ended December 31, 2017, net revenues were \$18.9 million for Epicel.
+Epicel is regulated by the Center for Biologics Evaluation and Research, or CBER of the U.S. Food and Drug Administration, or FDA under medical device authorities, and is the only FDA-approved autologous epidermal product available for large total surface area burns.
+Epicel was designated as a HUD in 1998 and a Humanitarian Device Exception (HDE) application for the product was submitted in 1999.
+HUDs are devices that are intended for diseases or conditions that affect fewer than 8,000 individuals annually in the U.S. Under an HDE approval, a HUD cannot be sold for an amount that exceeds the cost of research and development, fabrication and distribution unless certain conditions are met.

 A HUD is eligible to be sold for profit after receiving HDE approval if the device meets certain eligibility criteria, including where the device is intended for the treatment of a disease or condition that occurs in pediatric patients and such device is labeled for use in pediatric patients.
-If the FDA determines that a HUD meets the eligibility criteria, the HUD is permitted to be sold for profit as long as the number of devices distributed in any calendar year does not exceed the ADN.
-The ADN is defined as the number of devices reasonably needed to treat a population of 8,000 individuals per year in the United States.
+If the FDA determines that a HUD meets the eligibility criteria, the HUD is permitted to be sold for profit as long as the number of devices distributed in any calendar year does not exceed the Annual Distribution Number (ADN).
+The ADN is defined as the number of devices reasonably needed to treat a population of 8,000 individuals per year in the U.S.

 On February 18, 2016, the FDA approved our HDE supplement to revise the labeled indications of use to specifically include pediatric patients and to add pediatric labeling.
 The revised product label also now specifies that the probable benefit of Epicel, mainly related to survival, was demonstrated in two Epicel clinical experience databases and a physician-sponsored study comparing outcomes in patients with massive burns treated with Epicel relative to standard care.
 Due to the change in the label to specifically include use in pediatric patients, Epicel is no longer subject to the HDE profit restrictions.
-In conjunction with adding the pediatric labeling and meeting the pediatric eligibility criteria, the FDA has determined the ADN number for Epicel is 360,400 which is approximately 50 times larger than the volume of grafts sold in 2017.
+In conjunction with adding the pediatric labeling and meeting the pediatric eligibility criteria, the FDA has determined the ADN number for Epicel is 360,400 which is approximately 45 times larger than the volume of grafts sold in 2018.
 We currently have a 5-person field force.
+In the year ended December 31, 2018, net revenues were \$23.1 million for Epicel.